TOD-theses/paper-T-RACE/main.typ

 We chose to compare the two executions on the state changes $Delta_(T_B) != Delta_(T_B prime)$, rather than on the resulting states $sigma_B != sigma_B prime$, to detect a wider range of TODs.
 Comparing on $sigma_B != sigma_B prime$ would be sufficient to detect #emph[write-read] TODs, where the first transaction writes some state and the second transaction accesses this state and outputs a different result because of this.
 However, we are also interested into #emph[write-write] TODs, where $T_A$ writes some state and $T_B$ overwrites the same state with a different value, thus hiding the change by $T_A$.

 For example, let $T_A$ write the value '1111' to some storage, s.t. we have $sigma_(X_n) (a)_s [k] = "'1111'"$, and $T_B$ write '2222' to the same storage, s.t. we have $sigma_B (a)_s [k] = "'2222'"$.
 When executing $T_B$ last, the world state would have '2222' at this storage slot, and when executing $T_A$ last, it would be '1111'.
 Therefore, the resulting world state is dependent on the order of $T_A$ and $T_B$.
 With our check of $Delta_T_B != Delta_(T_B prime)$ we include this scenario, because $Delta_T_B$ has a relative state change of $(2222 - 1111)$ for this storage slot, while $Delta_(T_B prime)$ has a relative state change of $(2222 - 0000)$, assuming it was '0000' before executing $T_A$.

-#todo[TODO]
-Using state changes further has the advantage, that we only consider relative changes.
-For instance, if both $T_A$ and $T_B$ increase the balance of some address $a$ by 10 Wei.
-In reality, the transaction order does not matter and $a$ will have 20 more Wei afterwards.
-However, our definition considers the execution of $T_B$, once with the state changes of $T_A$ and once without them.
-In the scenario without the state changes of $T_A$, the balance of $a$ will be 10 Wei lower.

 Our definition does not include #emph[read-write] TODs, i.e. we do not check whether executing $T_B$ before $T_A$ would have an impact on $T_A$.
 We focus on detecting TOD attacks, in which the attacker tries to insert a transaction prior to some transaction $T$ and impact the behaviour of $T$ with this.
 Therefore, we assume that the first transaction tries to impact the second transaction, and not ignore the other way round.